Other Initiatives

 In partnership with the Chaplain’s Office, Divinity School, and a variety of partners across campus, the Program for Leadership and Character offers a number of opportunities for students to reflect upon their religious traditions, the meaning of life, and how they might lead and grow in ways that honor their understanding of the sacred.
 Central to these efforts are discussion groups on “Spirituality, Religion, and the Quest for Character,” led by Dr. Bradley Burroughs.

 The Program for Leadership and Character strives to respond to the interests of students, faculty, and staff when designing programs and initiatives.
-Often we partner with other offices around campus, such as the Women’s Center, the Office of Diversity and Inclusion, or the Office of Student Engagement.
-You might see us presenting at the annual Presidents’ Leadership Conference, facilitating interdisciplinary collaborations, or offering one-on-one student mentoring in both formal and informal settings.
-Dr. Bradley Burroughs directed the Program’s efforts to create resources designed to help students, faculty, and staff cultivate the virtues that might enable them to meet the challenges occasioned by the COVID-19 pandemic.
-If you have an idea for a partnership or program related to ethical leadership or character development, please reach out to Ann Phelps at phelpsa@wfu.edu.
+Often we partner with other offices around campus, such as the Women’s Center, Campus Life, or the Office of Student Engagement.
+If you have an idea for a partnership or program related to ethical leadership or character development, please reach out to Ann Phelps at .